oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

                                               match
 launching_directory   VARCHAR(255)            path of the directory where to launch
                                               the user process
-submission_time       DATETIME                date when the job was submitted start_time            DATETIME                date when the job was launched stop_time             DATETIME                date when the job was stopped file_id               INT UNSIGNED accounted             ENUM("YES", "NO")       specify if the job was considered by
+submission_time       INT UNSIGNED            date when the job was submitted start_time            INT UNSIGNED            date when the job was launched stop_time             INT UNSIGNED            date when the job was stopped file_id               INT UNSIGNED accounted             ENUM("YES", "NO")       specify if the job was considered by
                       DEFAULT "NO"            the accounting mechanism or not